Mr-Sheep/Random-Rules/README.md

   This list is a modification of https://github.com/vokins/yhosts, with over 8k+ rules **May Crash due to iOS NE memory limit**

+- CN-IP-SET.list
+  This is not for production use, just for testing.

+- Apple.list
+  Make all apple request go through proxy server.
+  If you don't want this, consider https://github.com/Hackl0us/SS-Rule-Snippet

 Also consider adding [RewriteRules.sgmodule](https://github.com/NobyDa/Script/blob/master/Surge/Module/RewriteRules.sgmodule) for better ad filtering.

 ### RULE-SET & DOMAIN-SET